izmaxxsun/devsecops/linux.md

 - Create hard and soft links
 ```
 # create hard link
+# can only be in same filesystem
+# cannot link directories
+# same inode number and permissions of original
 ln <path_to_file>

 # create symbolic link
+# can cross between file systems, allows linking directories
+# has new inode number and file permissions
+# has only path of original file, not contents
 ln -s <path_to_file>
 ```
 - List, set, and change standard ugo/rwx permissions